Please send me information about this trip

 Day 2: Fly Lima to Cusco / Welcome to the Andes!

-Transfer to the airport in Lima for short flight to Cusco where our driver will be waiting to transfer 15 min to your hotel for checkin.
+At Lima airport, you checkin for short flight to Cusco where our driver will be waiting to transfer 15 min to your hotel for checkin.
 City Tour starts at the great temple of the sun, known as The Golden Qoricancha, (closed on Sundays) not far from the Plaza de Armas.
 This impressive temple is considered a sacred and treasured Inca structure.
 It is said that the temple housed a large group of Inca priests responsible for worshiping the moon and the sun gods.
 And at the time the conquistadors arrived, the walls were covered with solid gold and so many gold ornaments and gold jewelry, that it took weeks to melt all the gold for shipment to Spain.
-We continue the tour stopping along the ancient Inca streets, to the divine Cathedral of Cusco, considered by many to be one of the most splendid in all of South America.
+We continue the tour stopping along the ancient Inca streets, to explore the divine stone arches and ancient cobbled streets considered by many to be the most splendid architecture all of South America.
 Dine in restaurant of your choice.
 (B)

 Day 3: Sacred Valley Tour to Ollantaytambo

 08:30 AM Pickup from hotel and drive about 30-40 min to Chinchero, home to the famous colonial style church and archaeological ruins and the backdrop for Qechua women & girls who demonstrate traditional dyeing and weaving.
-Continue 20 KM to the greenhouse ruins of Moray to learn about the sophisticated botanical practices of the Inca and how these plants were used for ceremonial purposes.
+Continue 20 KM to the ruins of Moray to learn how the Inca constructed concentric stone terraces on naturally occuring geologic sinkholes to create a landscape masterpiece whose purpose is still debated today.
 Then drive about 11 KM over dirt roads to Maras Terraced Salt Ponds.
 Here you learn how salt is harvested and the importance of salt for economic exchange since Inca times.
 Each town offers its own unique view of life and traditions established long ago.
 Finally arrive in Ollantaytambo, the oldest still-occupied town in Peru where you visit the prominent ruins overlooking the Sacred Valley.
 Checkin to hotel for overnight.
 Dine in local restaurant of your choice (B

-Day 4: Ollantaytambo to Machu Picchu (for guided tour)
+Day 4: Ollantaytambo to Machu Picchu (for afternoon guided tour)

 After an early breakfast, we board the train to Aguas Calientes for a 1.5 hour ride through seductive landscapes and vistas.
 Stop for quick lunch in Aguas Calientes, then board shuttle bus for 30 minute ride to the main entry of Machu Picchu where you begin your guided tour.
-Explore the ancient citadel up close for 3-4 hours.
+Explore the ancient citadel circuit of your choice for 2-3 hours.
 Park closes by 5:30 pm.
 Return by shuttle bus to Aguas Calientes and check in to your hotel for the evening.
 Free evening to shop or explore the "city without vehicles."

 Hotel: Aguas Calientes